Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Multi-Layer KE Subgraph Decomposition for Vertex-Cover

-\subsection{Definition of multi-layer KE graph}
+\subsection{Definition of Multi-Layer KE Graph}

-By the definition of the KE graph whose minimum vertex-cover number is equal to its maximum matching number, there are strong relations between the KE graph with maximum matching.
-The maximum matching can classify all the nodes into two \emph{separated classes} $A_1$ and $B_1$: it is required that every two nodes in a matching cannot be in the same class and the unmatched node can only be in class $B_1$, and there are exponential arrangements of nodes in $A_1$ and $B_1$.
+By the definition of the KE graph whose minimum vertex-cover number is equal to its maximum matching number, there are strong relations between the KE graph and its maximum matching.
+Here, we classify all the nodes into two separated classes $A_1$ and $B_1$ with $A_1\bigcup B_1=V$ and $A_1\bigcap B_1=\emptyset$ based on the maximum matching, where it is required that every two nodes on a same matching edge cannot be assigned into the same class and the unmatched nodes are all placed in class $B_1$ without loss of generality.
+Evidently there are exponential ways of arranging nodes into $A_1$ and $B_1$.
 The following result provides an alternative understanding of KE graphs.

-\textbf{\emph{Theorem:}} For any KE graph $G$, there must exist some arrangement of $A_1^*$ and $B_1^*$ in which $B_1^*$ has no inner-class edges, i.e., all the edges in $G$ can only act as inner-class edges of $A_1^*$ or the inter-class edges of $A_1^*$ and $B_1^*$.
-And correspondingly, a graph with some arrangement of $A_1^*$ and $B_1^*$ by maximum matching in which $B_1^*$ has no inner-class edges, must be a KE graph.
+\textbf{\emph{Theorem:}} For any KE graph $G$, there must exist some arrangements of $A_1^*$ and $B_1^*$ in which $B_1^*$ has no inner-class edges, i.e., all the edges in $G$ could only be inner-class edges in $A_1^*$ or the inter-class edges between $A_1^*$ and $B_1^*$, and any two matched nodes on the same matching edge could not belong to the same class.
+Correspondingly, a graph satisfying some arrangements of $A_1^*$ and $B_1^*$ above by maximum matching in which $B_1^*$ has no inner-class edges, must be a KE graph.

-\textbf{\emph{Proof:}} $\Longrightarrow$ For a KE graph $G$, as its minimum vertex-cover number is equal to its maximum matching number, all the covered nodes must be in the matched nodes and each matching has one and only one covered nodes.
-Choosing all the covered nodes in a minimum vertex-cover to form class $A_1^*$ and the rest as $B_1^*$, all the nodes in $A_1^*$ should satisfy the coverage of all the edges in $G$, and it is suggested there is no inner-class edge in the class $B_1^*$.
-Furthermore, if there are different solutions of the minimum vertex-cover of graph $G$, there are different arrangements of $A_1^*$ and $B_1^*$.
+\textbf{\emph{Proof:}} $\Longrightarrow$ For a KE graph $G$, since its minimum vertex-cover number is equal to its maximum matching number, all the covered nodes must be the matched nodes and each matching edge has one and only one covered nodes.
+Choosing all the covered nodes in a minimum vertex-cover to form class $A_1^*$ and the rest assigned into $B_1^*$, all the nodes in $A_1^*$ should nake the coverage of all the edges in $G$, and it suggests that there is no inner-class edge in the class $B_1^*$.
+Furthermore, if there are different solutions of the minimum vertex-cover of graph $G$, there will be different arrangements of $A_1^*$ and $B_1^*$.

-$\Longleftarrow$ If a graph $G$ has some arrangement of $A_1^*$ and $B_1^*$ in which $B_1^*$ has no inner-class edges, choosing nodes in $A_1^*$ will lead to a vertex-cover of $G$.
+$\Longleftarrow$ If a graph $G$ has the arrangement of $A_1^*$ and $B_1^*$ where $B_1^*$ has no inner-class edges, all nodes in $A_1^*$ will lead to a vertex-cover of $G$.
 As the nodes number of $A_1^*$ is equal to the maximum matching number, it also determines the lower bound of the minimum coverage.
-Thus, the nodes in $A_1^*$ form a minimum vertex-cover, which results in a KE graph $G$. $\Box$
+Thus, the nodes in $A_1^*$ form a minimum vertex-cover, which results in $G$ a KE graph. $\Box$